All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Detailed bone turnover marker analyses from the STEP program and from diabetes trials provide mechanistic insights.
 CTX (bone resorption marker) increases during the active weight loss phase and begins to plateau as weight stabilizes.
 P1NP (bone formation marker) shows an initial decrease followed by partial recovery.
 The net effect is a transient uncoupling of bone turnover favoring resorption, which normalizes over time.

-Sclerostin, a Wnt pathway antagonist produced by osteocytes in response to reduced mechanical loading, increases during semaglutide-induced weight loss.
-Elevated sclerostin suppresses bone formation, contributing to the observed BMD decline.
+Sclerostin, a Wnt pathway antagonist produced by osteocytes in response to reduced mechanical loading, increases during semaglutide-induced weight loss. improved sclerostin suppresses bone formation, contributing to the observed BMD decline.
 This sclerostin response is a direct mechanotransduction signal and would be expected with any weight loss modality.

 Fracture Data: Expanded Analysis